Electron-Cash/Electron-Cash/README.rst

 Check your python version >= 3.6, and install pyqt5, as instructed above in the `Getting started`_ section above or `Running from source on old Linux`_ section below.

+If you are on macOS, see the `Running from source on macOS`_ section below.

 Check out the code from Github::

     git clone https://github.com/Electron-Cash/Electron-Cash